Environmental Justice

 Measuring Environmental Justice in Birmingham

-The Birmingham Future Parks Accelerator Project has looked at how other cities around the world have responded to the issue of unequal access to green space; and is the first UK local authority to develop a measurement tool for Environmental Justice; based on the existing Indices of Multiple Deprivation.
+BCC looked at how other cities around the UK and wider world have responded to the issue of unequal access to green space; and became the first UK local authority to develop a measurement tool for Environmental Justice; based on the existing Indices of Multiple Deprivation, access to green space and considering possible negative environmental impacts that will become worse through effects of climate change.

 The Environmental Justice score measures: